WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 ### Coinjoin Strategy

-Wasabi ships with 3 different coinjoin strategies: `Minimize Costs`, `Maximize Speed`, and `Maximize Privacy`.
+Wasabi ships with 3 coinjoin strategies: `Minimize Costs`, `Maximize Speed`, and `Maximize Privacy`.
-Each of these coinjoin strategies contain different configurations.
+Each of these contain different configurations.
-These coinjoin strategies determine the Anonymity score target, Coinjoin time preference, and if red coin isolation is enabled or not.
+They determine the `Anonymity score target`, `Coinjoin time preference`, and if `Red coin isolation` is enabled or not.

 ![Coinjoin Profile Settings](/CoinjoinProfileSettings.png "Coinjoin Profile Settings")